jialiang/BG3-Single-File-Formation/README.md

 ## Uninstallation

 1. Send your party to camp first before uninstalling.
-Otheriwse, your companions will be uncontrollable.
+Otherwise, your companions will be uncontrollable.
 2. Delete `SingleFileFormation.pak` from your mods folder.